geneichinose/capstone_20_1_InitialReport_EDA/README.md

 ![lune.png](plots/lune.png)

 Same plot as above of two features (lune_lat and lune_lon) used to train classifiers in spherical Hammer projection (longitude,latitude) coordinate system.

 This type of Hammer spherical projection is preferred over others including Cartesian because it preserves the true physical distances between points and the areas of source types.
 This is similar to the distortion some map projections make on the area of land masses near the poles.

+We didn't use python matplotlib to do the Hammer projection because it does not allow adjustment of the longitude range, only plots the whole globe 0-360 or -180 to +180.
+We instead used Genergic Mapping Tools (GMT) software package ([link](https://www.generic-mapping-tools.org))

 ### PCA analysis